Have you ever heard of the phrase “the best-laid plans often go awry”? That statement is so true in the world of project management.

 Top 6 Popular Project Management Methodologies and When to Use Them

 The Scrum Project Management methodology is one of the most well-known.
-It divides the project into two phases: product discovery and development.
+It divides the project planner into two phases: product discovery and development.
 In the product discovery phase, teams need to discover what they can do with a fixed budget and time frame.
 Once this has been done, they start developing their project.

 Agile project management is a popular software development methodology where an organization uses collaboration, flexibility, and change to create products or services quickly.
 Agile project management has been widely successful in software development, but it can also implement effectively in other industries.
+Implementing an agile methodology allows teams to adapt quickly to changing project requirements, fostering collaboration and delivering more effective and efficient results.

 Agile project management was designed for short projects with a fixed time frame and known release date.
 It’s flexible enough to work on many different types of projects, and it provides a quick response from the development team.
 Supporters argue that this is even more important than long-term goals because it allows the team to take a shorter, more motivated approach to reach the goal.